php-telegram-bot/fluent-keyboard/README.md

 ### ForceReply and ReplyKeyboardRemove

-ForceReply and ReplyKeyboardRemove can be used the same way as a normal keyboard, but the do not receive any buttons:
+ForceReply and ReplyKeyboardRemove can be used the same way as a normal keyboard, but they do not receive any buttons:

 ```php
 $this->replyToUser('Thank you', [